Using the Nginx add_header Directive

 Additionally, if you are using a CDN, you may have noticed a response header such as

 X-Cache: MISS.
-These custom headers are used for informational purposes so that the client knows wether the asset was delivered via cache or not.
+These custom headers are used for informational purposes so that the client knows wether the asset was delivered by the cache or not.

 You can also define specific headers to be used solely for certain files or folders.
 For example, if you do not want to cache a particular file, you can use a location block to define the file's location and use the following

-add_header Cache-control no-cache;
+add_header Cache-Control no-cache;

 This will tell the browser not to cache the particular asset(s) stored at the location defined.
 To learn more about caching headers read our complete HTTP Cache Headers guide.

 add_header works in terms of hierarchical Nginx configuration structure.
 From the Nginx HTTP Headers Module documentation, it says:

 There could be several add_header directives.
 These directives are inherited from the previous level if and only if there are no

 add_header directive within that block.
-Then, within the http block you have 2 server blocks - one for HTTP and one for HTTPs.
+Then, within the http block you have two server blocks - one for HTTP and one for HTTPS.